Why We Dream What We Dream

 Studies indicate that people with certain conditions may be more likely to experience nightmares, including:

-* Recurring dreams are dreams that re-appear with some pattern of regularity.
+Recurring dreams are ones that reappear with some pattern of regularity.
 Studies suggest that recurring dreams may contain more threatening content than regular dreams.
 Research suggests links between recurring dreams and psychological distress in both adults and children.

 As much as dreams may contain aspects of everyday, routine life, dreaming is also a state in which we contend with extraordinary experiences.
 Another likely function of dreaming appears to be processing and coming to terms with traumatic events.
 Grief, fear, loss, abandonment, even physical pain are all emotions and experiences that often replay themselves in dreams.
 Studies of people who’ve experienced loss of loved ones indicate that most of them dream about the deceased.
 Grieving people report several similar themes to these dreams, including:

 - Recalling past experiences when loved ones were alive

 - Seeing loved ones happy and at peace

 The same study found that 60% of bereaved dreamers said their dreams exerted influence over their grieving process.
 Dreams during periods of grief can be difficult as well as helpful.
 One study found that dreamers during the first year of bereavement had a significantly higher frequency of oppressive dreams , and found a link between these dreams and symptoms of depression and anxiety.
 Dreams, and especially nightmares, are deeply associated with depression as well as other conditions such as post-traumatic stress disorder, which we’ll look at more closely in part three.